 Employees need to feel safe.
 They need to know that if they give feedback they won’t face negative repercussions.

-This starts with building trusting relationships.
-It's reinforced by how people receive feedback.
+This starts with building trusting relationships and a culture of feedback.
 Different employees will have different comfort levels with both giving and receiving feedback.
 It’s important to be respectful and not force it.
 Use emotional intelligence to gauge whether a person is ready to give or receive feedback—and if you can’t tell, ask.

-Recognition is critical to employee engagement, but each employee is different.
-Take the time to understand how your employees prefer recognition.
+Recognition is critical to employee engagement, in fact when employees believe they will be recognized, they are 2.7x more likely to be highly engaged.
+But each employee is different.
+Take the time to understand how your employees and teammates prefer recognition.

 Some employees prefer public recognition.
 Others shy from the spotlight and might prefer a private message or a thank-you card.
-Discovering each employee's preferred method will help you give the most impactful recognition.
+Discovering each colleagues preferred method will help you give the most impactful recognition.

 Culture is made up of shared traditions, habits, artifacts, and language.
 Look for opportunities to create shared experiences around giving and receiving feedback.